DoubleLForce5/E-Commerce_Back_End/README.md

 ## Description
 This application was created to provide back end functionality to an e-commerce website.

-## Installation / Usage Instructions
+## Installation / Usage instructions
 - To utilize this application you will need Node.js.
 - Clone this repository and open it within VS Code or any text editor of your choosing.
 - Be sure to add a .env file with your credentials.
 An example .env has been provided for reference.